hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-13-carpentrycon-at-home-topics.md

 offered, it might be hard to know where to start!
 The post organises the sessions by theme, so you can find sessions related to your interests.

+> A big thank you to [Alfred P. Sloan foundation](https://sloan.org/) for making CarpentryCon 2020 possible.

 I’m interested in:

 * [Learning How to Develop and Maintain Lessons](#learning-how-to-develop-and-maintain-lessons)